 Archaeologists in the department are committed to the belief that the material remains of ancient societies provide significant insights into the dynamics of sociocultural evolution.
 The department has developed an archaeology program that focuses on key transformations in cultural evolution; the origins of art and symbolism; archeology and gender; the emergence of food production; and the development and collapse of chieftaincies and early states.
 Click here for more information.

 Doctoral Program in Biological Anthropology

 The research and training program in our department is distinguished by its unique commitment to integrating laboratory-based and field-based research.
 We have state-of-the-art laboratories in genetics and molecular systematics, and in paleoanthropology, with superb facilities for both research and teaching in these areas.
 In addition, faculty and students are conducting primatological and paleoanthropological research at sites in South America, Asia and Africa.
 Click here for more information.

-This two year program prepares graduates to apply the principles and techniques of skeletal biology and genetic research in Biological Anthropology to a variety of contexts, including those in the Forensic Sciences (i.e., Medical Examiner’s office, Coroner’s office, Armed Forces, Criminal Justice, Law Enforcement, Mass Disasters).
+This two-year program prepares graduates to apply the principles and techniques of skeletal biology and genetic research in Biological Anthropology to a variety of contexts, including those in the Forensic Sciences (i.e., Medical Examiner’s office, Coroner’s office, Armed Forces, Criminal Justice, Law Enforcement, Mass Disasters).
 The program can also be useful training for students who are preparing for admission to doctoral programs in bioarchaeology, skeletal biology and human evolution.
-Program includes 36 points of coursework, a laboratory or field internship, and a research-based M.A. thesis.
-Click here for more information
+Program includes 36 points of coursework, a laboratory or field internship, and a research-based MS thesis.

 Doctoral Program in Sociocultural Anthropology